frank-qcd-qk/duckietown-lx/braitenberg/README.md

 available:
 ```

-you need to log into docker using `dts`.
+you need to log into Docker using `dts`.
 Use this command:

 ```
 dts challenges config --docker-username <USERNAME> --docker-password <PASSWORD>